2014-11-27: Hi, Hacker News!

 "Are you browsing Slashdot in Emacs?", W- asked me after he glanced at my screen.

 - Browsing is faster and less distracting.
 Forget flashing ads, garish colors, and large images.
 When you surf the Web in Emacs, you can focus on reading, and you can use all the typical Emacs shortcuts for navigating around.
 You can view images when you want to.
 If you need to see something that Emacs doesn't support, you can easily open the current page in an external Web browser.

 - You can integrate it into your work.
-With a little bit of Emacs Lisp, you can qucikly look up information on the Web based on what you're currently working on.
+With a little bit of Emacs Lisp, you can quickly look up information on the Web based on what you're currently working on.
 For example, PHP mode comes with a shortcut that lets you look up the current function's documentation in the PHP manual.
 You can look up bug report details, dictionary definitions, and Wikipedia pages with minimal typing, too.
 If you use Emacspeak, you can set up the web browser to speech-synthesize more than what's displayed on screen.
 The more you use Emacs, the more benefits you get from the integration.

 - You can customize everything.
 You can customize your Emacs experience quickly and easily, and if you spend a lot of time on the Net, you'll appreciate having your own shortcuts and functions.
 For example, I've completely remapped my keyboard shortcuts to support tabbed browsing on a Dvorak keyboard, and I've defined a few functions to make frequently-used commands much easier.
 You can even use functions to process Web pages and either summarize the information you're interested in or make pages more navigable.
 It's all just Emacs Lisp.